crotwell/TauP/src/doc/sphinx/source/taup_curve.rst

 TauP Curve
 ----------

-TauP Curve creates a GMT style xy formated file of time versus distance.
+TauP Curve creates a xy plot of seismic phases, usually time versus distance.
 This can be used to create the familar travel time curves, but for only the specified phases and depth.
 The curves are linearly interpolated between known sample points, and can thus be used to get a feel for the